FernandoBasso/dev-how-to/haskell/haskell-first-principles/book-notes.md

 Return to Prelude after having loaded a module, type `:module` or `:m`.
 It unloads the previously loaded file, and its code will no longer be in scope.

-Normal form We say that expressions are in normal form when there are no more evaluation steps that can be taken, or, put differently, when they’ve reached an irreducible form.
+We say that expressions are in normal form when there are no more evaluation steps that can be taken, or, put differently, when they’ve reached an irreducible form.
 Reducible expressions are also called *redexes*.

+Haskell uses a “two pass” compilation.
+Order of code in a source file does not matter.